AnthonyDickson/monkey-ml/README.md

 # monkeylang

-An OCaml implementation of Monkey Language from "Writing an Interpreter in Go" by Thorsten Ball
+A Zig implementation of Monkey Language from "Writing an Interpreter in Go" by Thorsten Ball

 ## Getting Started